fboender/davis/README.md

 and easier to use than `print()` and `pprint()` for inspecting data structures in Python.

-Davis can currently visualize Python data structures and JSON from running Python programs or from files.
+Davis can currently visualize Python data structures, pickled objects and JSON from running Python programs or from files.
 It shows values, doc strings and the path to the item.

 Here's what it looks like: